siegerts/xiegerts.com/content/post/amplify-ui-auth-nextjs/index.md

 ```
 <br />

-In the _Settings_ page, we'll check for the user, server side in `getServerSideProps`.
-This will prevent the page from loading if the request is not authenticate.
+In the _Settings_ page, we'll check for the user server side by using `getServerSideProps`.
+This will prevent the page from loading if the request is not authenticated.

 Then, client side, we monitor `authStatus`.
 If that value changes and does not equal `authenticated` or `configuring`, the user will be redirected back to the _Login_ page.
 We'll wrap this in an effect to check on each update of `authStatus`.